abinezer/Protein_Property_Prediction/README.md

 - **Data Loading**: The protein structure data is loaded from PDB files and organized into a dictionary.
 Each entry in the dictionary contains the protein structure's key (filename) and the associated label (property value).

 - **Data Preparation**: The protein structure data is preprocessed to create a PyTorch Geometric Data object.
-This includes computing the distance matrix, creating an adjacency matrix based on a distance threshold (in this case 20), and converting the data to PyTorch tensors.
+This includes computing the distance matrix, creating an adjacency matrix based on a distance threshold (in this case 20 A), and converting the data to PyTorch tensors.

 - **Data Loading and Batching**: The data is split into train and test sets, and then converted into PyTorch Geometric DataLoader objects for efficient batching during training.